agnesoft/adev/STYLE_GUIDE.md

 -   single parameter constructors must be declared `explicit`
 -   no implicit conversions, mark conversion operators `explicit`
 -   always declare member variables private and use accessor methods
+-   be mindful of padding when ordering member variables
 -   follow the rule of 0 or rule of 5
 -   avoid multiple inheritance
+-   prefer composition to inheritance
 -   never inherit virtually

 ### Structs

 -   no member functions
+-   be mindful of padding when ordering member variables
+-   prefer custom structs over `std::pair` and `std::tuple`

 ### Enumerators